 The Water Decade offers the opportunity for everyone to learn and get involved on water issues.
 In this section you will find different resources (games, videos, tales, etc.) that can help you to learn more about water and inspire you and those around you to take action.
 We also hope you will share your work with us so that we can also learn from you.

 UN Funds, Programmes & Specialized Agencies

-Food and Agriculture Organization of the United Nations (FAO) – School Gardens
+Food and Agriculture Organization (FAO) – School Food & School Gardens

 International Monetary Fund (IMF) - Information and online learning activities about the IMF, money, and macroeconomics

 This site has been created for intermediate, secondary, and college students.
 The IMF Centre for Students features games, interactive role-playing stories, and curricula about money, the IMF, global cooperation, and macroeconomics.

 Office of the United Nations High Commissioner for Human Rights (OHCHR) – Training and Education Materials